Last updated on May 19, 2026

 Dockside Extortionist

-Dockside Extortionist was banned from Commander, as you can create multiple Treasure tokens for just 2 mana.
-The problem wasnโ€™t only that you can ramp ahead with ease once it's resolved, but also that many decks exploit its enter the battlefield effect to retrigger it over and over to generate infinite mana, among other incidental effects that may occur from sacrificing artifacts.
+Dockside Extortionist was banned from Commander, as you can create an obscene number of Treasure tokens for just 2 mana.
+The problem wasnโ€™t just that you can ramp ahead with ease once it's resolved, but also that many decks exploit its enter the battlefield effect to retrigger it over and over to generate infinite mana, among other incidental effects that may occur from sacrificing artifacts.

 #5.
 Mana Crypt